Chapter 34 : Echoes

 “You killed her!”
 I cried.
 My voice sounded quite deranged.
 “You killed Charlotte!”

-A flicker of emotion crossed Lester’s face, but then vanished just as suddenly.
+“No,” said Lester, so softly that I saw rather than heard it; a flicker of emotion crossed his face, but then vanished just as suddenly.
 He continued to point his wand at me and I faced him defiantly, tears still streaming down my face.
 “Do you feel nothing?”

 “It was an accident,” he said through gritted teeth, then fired another of those white-light spells at me.
 I cast a Shield Charm between us just in time.